At Morrisville, we engage in ways that go beyond the traditional classroom environment.

 - Nelson Farms, which offers food-processing services to more than 100 food entrepreneurs with more than 200 products.

-Students in the degree programs of residential construction, automotive, dairy, equine, wood products technology, restaurant management, diesel technology, travel and tourism, renewable resources, aquaculture and horticulture all realize important career-ready experiences from these enterprises.
+Students in the degree programs of residential construction, automotive, dairy, equine, wood products technology, culinary arts management, diesel technology, travel and tourism, renewable energy, aquaculture and horticulture all realize important career-ready experiences from these enterprises.
 That list represents a subset only of the college's associate degree programs with these enterprise-based institutes.

 For bachelor's degree programs, the commitment to applied learning continues with 95 percent of these graduates completing a full-semester internship requirement for their capstone academic experience.
 Together, these experiential learning opportunities offer diverse settings for students to create and innovate, design and build, cultivate and harvest, breed and rehabilitate, troubleshoot and repair, analyze and sustain, and diagnose and heal.
 It is no coincidence that many present-day learning outcomes can trace their origins to those adopted at Morrisville a century ago to promote sustainable farms and communities.